 involved.
 A risk assessment of the occupied areas will be carried out daily to assess any issues with any potential dangers being addressed immediately.
 Activities will be risk assessed regularly.

 A trained first aider will be available at all sessions who will administer first aid in line with school policy.

 Parents are required to give written consent for photographs to be taken of children.
-Photographs will only be used on the school website or in displays advertising Care Club.
+Photographs will only be used on the school website or in displays advertising one of the clubs.

 In case of fire, children will be evacuated through the nearest safe exit to assemble on the playground.
-The After School Care Club supervisors will be responsible for the register and will call this at the assembly point.
+The Club supervisors will be responsible for the register and will call this in

 Sandal Primary School is committed to equality of opportunity for pupils and staff.
 We believe that every child is an individual and should be treated as such, as far as possible, and we will assess and cater for each child’s individual needs.
 We want all children to feel welcome at the club, regardless of religious, ethnic or cultural background.
 We will not tolerate discrimination or prejudice on any grounds including race, religion, gender or sexual orientation.
 Any incident of a racist nature will be reported to Mrs L Dale and investigated and recorded.